-sqlmap is developed in python, a dynamic, object-oriented, interpreted programming language freely available from http://python.org/download/.
-This makes sqlmap a cross-platform application which is independent of the operating system. sqlmap requires Python version 2.6 or above.
+sqlmap is developed in Python, a dynamic, object-oriented, interpreted programming language freely available from http://python.org/download/.
+This makes sqlmap a cross-platform application which is independant of the operating system. sqlmap requires Python version 2.6.x or 2.7.x.
 To make it even easier, many GNU/Linux distributions come out of the box with Python installed.
 Other Unixes and Mac OSX also provide Python packaged and ready to be installed.
 Windows users can download and install the Python installer for x86, AMD64 and Itanium.

 sqlmap relies on the Metasploit Framework for some of its post-exploitation takeover features.
-You need to grab a copy of the framework from the download page - the required version is 3.5 or higher.
+You can grab a copy of the framework from the download page - the required version is 3.5 or higher.
 For the ICMP tunneling out-of-band takeover technique, sqlmap requires the Impacket library too.